bmullan/ciab-remote-desktop/README.md

 ![ciab-logo](https://user-images.githubusercontent.com/1682855/51850975-ea4e3480-22f0-11e9-9128-d945e1e2a9ab.png?classes=float-left)

+**I am happy to introduce CIAB v3 !**  a major upgrade & refactoring of the CIAB Remote Desktop System.

-**CIAB** ("*Cloud-In-A-Box*") Remote Desktop is a server application that integrates and extends the [Apache Guacamole](https://guacamole.apache.org/) clientless remote desktop gateway on a Ubuntu 18.04 LTS host with LXD containers.
+**CIAB** ("*Cloud-In-A-Box*") v3 Remote Desktop System is a server application that integrates and extends the [Apache Guacamole](https://guacamole.apache.org/) clientless remote desktop gateway on a Ubuntu 18.04 LTS host with LXD containers.

 The CIAB Administrator can also easily deploy a number of web applications (see below) using a GUI tool provided on the Admin's Desktop.

 Using **only** a web browser that supports HTML5, users can connect to this web interface and access web applications and the Ubuntu Mate desktop as pre-configured and authorized by the CIAB administrator.

-The initial installation configures two LXD containers:
+The initial installation configures four LXD containers:

+- **CIAB-ADMIN**: An LXD container meant for CIAB Adminstrator use.
+This provides access to the CIAB Management and Orchestration (MANO) tool based on LXDMosaic and to the CIAB Web Applications Installation too.
+- **CIAB-MANO**: An LXD container where LXDMosaic is installed.
+LXDMosaic provides a GUI Management and Orchestration (MANO) of LXD containers both on the Local LXD Host/Server and on Remote LXD Host/Servers
-- **CIAB-GUAC**: An LXD container including Apache Guacamole, Tomcat, NGINX, MySQL and XRDP to Manage and Orchestrate (MANO)  the CIAB system and Users
+- **CIAB-GUAC**: An LXD container where Apache Guacamole, Tomcat, NGINX, MySQL and XRDP run.
-- **CN1** : An LXD container in CIAB-GUAC including Ubuntu Mate, accessible via RDP using the CIAB web front-end.
+- **CN1** : An LXD container where CIAB End-Users connect to their CIAB Ubuntu-Mate Remote Desktop, accessible via RDP using the CIAB Guacamole front-end.

 CIAB is a ***clientless*** remote desktop system.
 It's called *"clientless"* because no plugins or client software are required!